Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Theory of effective-brilliance amplification for neutron imaging

 \subsection{Qualitative explanation of the method}

 Before presenting the theory underpinning the method, we describe its key aspects in qualitative terms.

-Consider Fig.~\ref{fig:SetUp}, which shows a static non-magnetic sample $A$ composed of a single material.
-This sample is, by assumption, sufficiently weakly attenuating that a contact image, registered over the plane $B$ at the exit surface of the sample, will display little contrast.
+Consider Fig.~\ref{fig:SetUp}, which shows a static non-magnetic sample $A$, under the strong assumption that the said sample is composed of a single material.
+The density of this material is allowed to be variable.
+The sample is, by assumption, sufficiently weakly attenuating that a contact image, registered over the plane $B$ at the exit surface of the sample, will display little contrast.

 However if this sample is illuminated by a parallel neutron beam that has been sufficiently highly collimated, the angular divergence $\Theta$ of the neutron beam will be sufficiently small for the refractive properties of the sample to be visible when a propagated image is measured over the plane $C$ at some distance $\Delta$ downstream of the sample.
 More precisely, we need the penumbral blur width

+over the plane $z=\Delta$, to not be so large as to wash out the subtle refractive features due to the sample, in the image that is registered over the plane $z=\Delta$.

+These refractive features are analogous to the pattern of bright lines seen at the bottom of a swimming pool on a hot sunny day.
+Rather than the surface of the water in the pool serving to refract sunlight, here local spatial variations in the refractive index of the sample serve to refract neutrons.